CommunicateNorge/AppAndIntFagkveld1302/README.md

 ## Overview

+We want to create workflow that allows end users to post messages that will end up as tweets.
+However: sometimes it can be useful with an extra set of eyes before tweets hit the internet.

-This sample uses an simple [react single page application](https://reactjs.org/) to interact with a workflow implemented as [azure durable function](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview) and the built in [durable api](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-http-api).
+A simple workflow is implemented [azure durable function](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview) (AppAndIntFagkveld1302\completed\workflow\TweetCheckerWorkflow) where users can post messages to the http-endpoint api/function_HttpStart.
+Messages are automatically evaluated.
+If there Is an risk, due to the content of message, they must approved by an admin.

+All messages, both approved and rejected, are archived in a filing system.
+The UI (AppAndIntFagkveld1302\completed\frontend) were users can post messages and approve messages is an [react single page application](https://reactjs.org/).
+The integration between the workflow and the filing system is implemented as an [Message hub]( https://communicateno.atlassian.net/wiki/spaces/CMH/pages/150241410/Documentation+Message+Hub) outbound configuration.

-## How To Run This Sample on Azure
+## How To Run This Sample on Azure (Optional)

 To run this sample, you'll need: